slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 After completing this activity, you should be able to answer the following questions:

 1. What is a SLSA builder?
-How many levels can it have?
+2. What is a SLSA level?
+What does it represent?
+What component do we associate it to?
-2. What is SLSA provenance?
-WHat information does it contain?
+3. What is SLSA provenance?
+What information does it contain?
-3. What is the necessary metadata to verify SLSA provenance for an artifact?
+4. What is the necessary metadata to verify SLSA provenance for an artifact?